prei007/litnet/README.md

-# LitGraph - the 'living' review as Knowledge Graph
+# LitNet - the 'living' review as Knowledge Graph

-LitGraph is a method for literature review that builds on RDF and SKOS, and on software: AllegroGraph, R, and Shiny.
+LitNet is a method for literature review that builds on RDF and SKOS, and on software: AllegroGraph, R, and Shiny.
 It supports the coding step in a literature review: identifying the properties of and the relations between studies (papers).
 There is a Shiny application with a point and click interface to enter study descriptions and codes.
 The app provides some basic visualisation capabilities in addition to facilitating the entry of RDF data.

 ## Purpose